Syllabus for ELT-495

 ELECTRONICS ENGINEERING TECHNOLOGY CAPSTONE

 The Electronics Engineering Technology Capstone is an in-depth, student-centered activity that requires the integration of theory and practical experience.
 Students will apply the skills and techniques they have learned to a specific project.
-The project will identify a real-world electronics engineering technical problem, issue, event, developing technology, or case study in which the student will conduct research by exploring, evaluating, and theorizing a solution in a final paper.
+In this Capstone Course teams of students will design a project based on past academic, professional, and personal learning experiences that involves conducting research on a problem, issue, event, developing technology, or case study in the electronics engineering technology field.
 On successful completion of the course, students will have met the learning outcomes of the EET degree program.

 After completing this course, you should be able to: